Fiordland National Park, Fiordland, New Zealand

 The Fiordland region is a remote and wild part of New Zealand and weather here can change by the minute.
 The fiords receive 200 days of rainfall per year, which classifies a day where significant rain has fallen, but rain showers occur almost daily, and often visits will be misty and moody and cloudy whatever time of the year you are visiting.
 This is very much a part of the atmosphere of these dramatic fiords and if you do find yourself with sunshine and blue skies, make the most of it and count yourself lucky!
 You'll want to bring plenty of warm and wet weather clothes, including rain jacket, woolly hat and layers, again regardless of the time of year due to the changeable climate.
 On board the ship is of course nice and warm, but you'll want to be out on deck for a lot of the journey, when the weather permits.

-Call us on 858 345 1762 to start planning your vacation to Cabot Lodge or take a look at our itineraries to New Zealand
+Call us on 65 3165 4050 to start planning your holiday to Cabot Lodge or take a look at our itineraries to New Zealand

 Located on over 2000 acres of fertile farmland, bordering Fiordland National Park and at the entrance of Cathedral Peaks Station, lies Cabot Lodge, a boutique, authentic luxury Kiwi lodge.